FishcakeLab/Fishcake-Tokenomics/README.md

 **Highlights**:

--**Redemption Pool**:our redemption pool maintains a minimum floor price, providing FCC holders with confidence in the token's enduring value, join Fishcake ecosystem as a real shareholder.
+-**Redemption Pool**: Our redemption pool maintains a minimum floor price, providing FCC holders with confidence in the token's enduring value, join Fishcake ecosystem as a real shareholder.

 -**Mining Feature**: Engage in the ecosystem and mine FCC tokens through participation – a dynamic incentive system supporting growth and sustainability.